Candida auris (C. auris) Screening Recommendations

 Notes:

-• Facilities should consider adding C. auris to existing multidrug-resistant organism (MDRO) screening protocols, via a composite swab of the patient’s bilateral axilla and groin.
+• Facilities should consider adding C. auris to existing multidrug-resistant organism (MDRO) screening protocols.
+A composite swab of the patient’s bilateral axilla and groin can be used.
 For guidance on performing swab testing in-house, refer to: https://www.cdc.gov/fungal/candida-auris/c-auris-guidance.html.

 • All ages are at risk for C. auris infections.

-• Routine screening of healthcare workers and the environment are not recommended unless epidemiological evidence links to transmission or where transmission persists despite other interventions.
+• Routine screening of healthcare workers and the environment is not recommended.
+Exceptions include cases where epidemiological evidence links to transmission or where transmission persists despite other interventions.